 Q: Does Miss Maudie ever explicitly confront the racism in Maycomb?

 A: While Miss Maudie doesn't engage in overt acts of protest, she subtly challenges the racist attitudes of her neighbors through her words and actions.
-She treats everyone with respect, regardless of their race, and offers insightful commentary on the injustice of the Tom Robinson case.
-Her quiet defiance serves as a powerful example for the children.
+Also, she treats everyone with respect, regardless of their race, and offers insightful commentary on the injustice of the Tom Robinson case.
+Her quiet defiance serves as a powerful example for the children Most people skip this — try not to.
+Nothing fancy..

 Conclusion: The Enduring Legacy of Miss Maudie